heypoom/arona/README.md

-# Arona: AI assistant waifu
+# Arona: autonomous AI waifu & assistant

 Arona is an autonomous, data-oriented AI personal assistant powered by TypeScript and Rust.
 Runs in both the browser, CLI, and programmatically via API.